Differentiable-by-design Nonlinear Optimization for Model Predictive Control: Differentiating the regularized NLP

 and the vector $\operatorname*{col}(b_1,b_2)$.
 Focusing now on the third row of the system $Ev=\operatorname*{col}(b_1,b_2)$, we get that

 Using this we obtain an equivalent system $Gv=h$ where $h = (b_1,\nabla_\theta g_{\theta,\mathcal{I}}(\bar{x}),\nabla_x h_\theta(\bar{x})+l)$ and

 where $H$ and $l$ are defined in \cref{eq:H_matrix}.
-This concludes the proof. \end{proof} The linear system in \cref{eq:approx_derivative} is equal the one in \cref{lemma:differentiability} with an additional symmetric perturbation $B_\theta^\rho(\xi)$ of the left-hand side and an offset $d_\theta^\rho(\xi)$ of the right-hand side.
+This concludes the proof. \end{proof} The linear system in \cref{eq:approx_derivative} is similar to the one in \cref{lemma:differentiability} with an additional symmetric perturbation $B_\theta^\rho(\xi)$ of the left-hand side and an offset $d_\theta^\rho(\xi)$ of the right-hand side.
 This perturbation disappears as $\rho \downarrow 0$.
-Unlike the result in \cref{lemma:differentiability}, \cref{prop:regularized_problem_is_cont_diff} can be applied under less restrictive assumptions; specifically, one only needs to ensure the existence of a Lagrange multiplier pair $(\lambda,\nu)$ for \ref{eq:P1}.

-\begin{remark} If \ref{eq:P1} is solved using a sequential quadratic programming method, and each quadratic program is solved using an active set solver (as described e.g. in \cite[Section 16.5]{nocedal1999numerical}), then a factorization of $A_\theta(\bar{\phi})$ is already readily available for use.
+Unlike \cref{lemma:differentiability}, to apply \cref{prop:regularized_problem_is_cont_diff} one only needs to ensure the existence of a Lagrange multiplier pair $(\lambda,\nu)$ for \probone.
+If \probone is solved using a sequential quadratic programming method, and each quadratic program is solved using an active set solver (as described e.g. in \cite[Section 16.5]{nocedal1999numerical}), then a factorization of $A_\theta(\bar{\phi})$ is already readily available for use.
 This could be exploited to speed up the resolution of \cref{eq:approx_derivative}, especially since $B_\theta^\rho(\bar{\xi})$ is a symmetric matrix.
-This is, however, beyond the scope of this paper and will be treated in future work. \end{remark}
+This is, however, beyond the scope of this paper and will be treated in future work.

-To remark that the surrogate derivative obtained through \cref{eq:approx_derivative} may not coincide with the true derivative of the solution map of \ref{eq:P1}, in the following we denote with $\bar{\nabla}_\theta^\rho x(\theta;\bar{\xi})$ the surrogate derivative obtained solving \cref{eq:approx_derivative} and with $\nabla_\theta x(\theta)$ the one obtained solving \cref{eq:derivative} (assuming it exists).
-We now study how close the two derivatives are, provided the solution map of \ref{eq:P1} is differentiable. \begin{theorem} Suppose $\phi\in \Phi(\theta)$ satisfies the SSOSC, LICQ, and SCS for \ref{eq:P1}.
+If \probone admits a derivative, the surrogate derivative obtained through \cref{eq:approx_derivative} may not coincide with the true derivative of the solution map.
+In the following we denote with $\bar{\nabla}_\theta^\rho x(\theta;\bar{\xi})$ the surrogate derivative obtained solving \cref{eq:approx_derivative} and with $\nabla_\theta x(\theta)$ the one obtained solving \cref{eq:derivative} (assuming it exists) and study how close the two derivatives are. \begin{theorem} Suppose $\phi\in \Phi(\theta)$ satisfies the SSOSC, LICQ, and SCS for \probone.
 Then, for all $\rho>0$ small enough

 where $L(\theta,\bar{\xi})>0$ is independent of $\rho$. \end{theorem} \begin{proof} Observe that

 Therefore we have $\|B_\theta^\rho(\bar{\xi})\|_\infty \leq \rho \tilde{L}_1(\theta,\bar{\xi})$ and $\|d_\theta^\rho(\bar{\phi})\|\leq \rho \tilde{L}_2(\theta,\bar{\xi})$.
 Let